 The black tiles protect the spacecraft against temperatures of up to 1,260 degrees Celsius, while the white tiles resist temperatures up to 649 degrees Celsius.

 I saw some other interesting artifacts, too.

 This is a mobile quarantine facility used for astronauts who returned from the Moon.
 It was intended to prevent the spread of lunar contagions by isolating the astronauts from other people.
 This facility was used by Apollo 11 astronauts.
-They stayed in it for 88 hours immediately after returning to the Earth.
+They stayed in it for 88 hours immediately after returning to Earth.

 These are Mars Pathfinder (right) and Sojourner (left).
-They are full-scale engineering prototypes for the spacecraft that were launched and landed on the Mars between 1996 and 1997.
+They are full-scale engineering prototypes for the spacecraft that were launched and landed on Mars between 1996 and 1997.